-The market opportunity is therefore the sum of each of these individual aspects' market opportunities (where Philips can provide figures as to professional lighting systems including lighting controls) in building controls, sensor networks.
+The market opportunity is therefore the sum of each of these individual aspects' market opportunities in building controls, sensor networks.

 Lighting controls in North America alone will be worth \$3B in 2016, of which more than 50% was office and industry (excluding specifically residential and outdoor).
 This includes sensors, user interfaces and control systems, which will need functionality based on embedded software to be integrated into building automation systems.